atilio-ts/dev-courses/Java/courseNotes.md

     string (uses double quotes)
     String example = "Text";

+### var (Local variable type inference)

+To create a dynamicly typed variable you should declare the variable with the var prefix

+    var intNumber = 0;

 ### Wrapper classes

 Wrapper classes provide simple operations and basic information about the primitive data type, nost of them are just the name of the primitive type starting with an uppercase.